educkels/eliduckels/README.md

 # eliduckels
-Collection of projects completed by Eli Duckels and team projects where Eli was a critical part.
+Collection of all solo and team projects completed by Eli Duckels.